Resignation of Jacinda Ardern: Background

+In parliamentary systems such as that of New Zealand, it is not unusual for prime ministers to resign before facing re-election.
 There was speculation among right-wing media columnists in November 2022 that Ardern was about to resign imminently.
-The idea was mocked by Tony Manhire, editor-at-large of the left-leaning online news site The Spinoff, for being baseless.
+The idea was mocked by Toby Manhire, editor-at-large of the left-leaning online news site The Spinoff, for being baseless.